 - Classification and measurement of financial assets.
-All recognized financial assets that are within the scope of IFRS 9 are required to be subsequently measured at amortized cost or fair value.
-Specifically, debt investments that are held within a business model whose objective is to collect the contractual cash flows, and that have contractual cash flows that are solely payments of principal and interest on the principal outstanding are generally measured at amortized cost at the end of subsequent accounting periods.
+All recognised financial assets that are within the scope of IFRS 9 are required to be subsequently measured at amortised cost or fair value.
+Specifically, debt investments that are held within a business model whose objective is to collect the contractual cash flows, and that have contractual cash flows that are solely payments of principal and interest on the principal outstanding are generally measured at amortised cost at the end of subsequent accounting periods.
 Debt instruments that are held within a business model whose objective is achieved both by collecting contractual cash flows and selling financial assets, and that have contractual terms that give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding, are generally measured at FVTOCI.
 All other debt investments and equity investments are measured at their fair value at the end of subsequent accounting periods.
-In addition, under IFRS 9, entities may make an irrevocable election to present subsequent changes in the fair value of an equity investment (that is not held for trading nor contingent consideration recognized by an acquirer in a business combination to which IFRS 3 applies) in other comprehensive income, with only dividend income generally recognized in profit or loss. - Classification and measurement of financial liabilities.
+In addition, under IFRS 9, entities may make an irrevocable election to present subsequent changes in the fair value of an equity investment (that is not held for trading nor contingent consideration recognised by an acquirer in a business combination) in other comprehensive income, with only dividend income generally recognised in profit or loss. - Classification and measurement of financial liabilities.
 With regard to the measurement of financial liabilities designated as at fair value through profit or loss, IFRS 9 requires that the amount of change in the fair value of a financial liability that is attributable to changes in the credit risk of that liability is presented in other comprehensive income, unless the recognition of such changes in other comprehensive income would create or enlarge an accounting mismatch in profit or loss.
 Changes in fair value attributable to a financial liability's credit risk are not subsequently reclassified to profit or loss.
-Under IAS 39, the entire amount of the change in the fair value of the financial liability designated as fair value through profit or loss is presented in profit or loss. - Impairment.
-In relation to the impairment of financial assets, IFRS 9 requires an expected credit loss model, as opposed to an incurred credit loss model under IAS 39.
-The expected credit loss model requires an entity to account for expected credit losses and changes in those expected credit losses at each reporting date to reflect changes in credit risk since initial recognition.
-In other words, it is no longer necessary for a credit event to have occurred before credit losses are recognized. - Hedge accounting.
-The new general hedge accounting requirements retain the three types of hedge accounting mechanisms currently available in IAS 39.
-Under IFRS 9, greater flexibility has been introduced to the types of transactions eligible for hedge accounting, specifically broadening the types of instruments that qualify for hedging instruments and the types of risk components of non-financial items that are eligible for hedge accounting.
-In addition, the effectiveness test has been overhauled and replaced with the principle of an 'economic relationship'.
-Retrospective assessment of hedge effectiveness is also no longer required.
-Enhanced disclosure requirements about an entity's risk management activities have also been introduced.
+Under IAS 39, the entire amount of the change in the fair value of the financial liability designated as fair value through profit or loss is presented in profit or loss.